 Make a small but effective morning routine

 There is no better time to study than the peaceful hours of early morning.
 However, waking up and directly starting strong can lead to an energy crash in the middle of the day.
 The best option is to build a calming morning routine that prepares you for a day of revision.
 You can start with a warm beverage, a session of stretching or taking a stroll around the block.
 Start off with a relatively simpler topic and progress gradually.

 When you keep up with your study in a timely manner, you’re less likely to feel burnout.
 The key is to pace yourself every step of the way.
 Try taking a 15-minute break every hour so you can clear your head and rest.
 If your exam is a month out, using a calendar can help keep track of priorities and deadlines to avoid cramming in the end.
 A great way to avoid last-minute stress and an eventual frazzled state of mind is through planning effectively.
 Make sure you have a revision timetable in place and give yourself plenty of time to focus on topics you might be weaker at.

 Even after taking care of all these things, there might be some topics that are difficult to get through.
 At such times, you can seek guidance from your seniors and your friends who excel in a certain subject or get 1:1 or group tutoring classes from Young Scholarz.
-We have an extensive and customised range of exam prep classes going on for all topics in IB and IGCSE English Language and Literature.
-Reach out to us for more details.
+We have an extensive and customized range of exam prep classes going on for all topics in IB and IGCSE English Language and Literature.
+We also offer confidential 1:1 mental well-being counseling services.
 We’d also love to hear you share your tips on avoiding exam time burnout.